Parihsz/DataService/README.md

 # DataService
-This is a ProfileService wrapper, allowing you safely read/write data within a single entry point while providing optimized networking.
+This is a ProfileService wrapper, allowing you to safely read/write data within a single entry point while providing optimized networking.
 The main feature for this wrapper would be its serialization capabilities - 100% blazingly fast!⚡

 This can be used outside of data tables
 * any form of state tracking and networking can be done with this.
 Simply use ``.MakeNetworkable(player, template)``